andikleen/simple-pt/README.md

 	sudo ./sptcmd -c ls ls
 	sudo ./sptdecode --sideband ptout.sideband --pt ptout.0 | less

+On recent kernels it may be needed to separate page table separation, if you want to use process filtering

+	Boot the kernel with the "nopti" argument

 sptcmd loads and configures the kernel driver.
 It runs a program with trace.
 It always does a global trace.
 It writes the pt trace data to trace files for each CPU